 Steps to Your Disaster Plan

 The first step in creating a disaster preparedness plan is meeting with your employees to discuss establishing a plan of action should a disaster occur at your place of business.
 Use this initial meeting to gather ideas from everyone and incorporate them into the disaster preparedness plan.
 Ideally, this meeting would occur regularly to review and update the plan.
 You can even practice various disaster scenarios to seek out any weak points in your plan of action.
+This health and safety software from Eco Online helps you ensure that you’re following all health and safety regulations.

 What You Can Do Right Now